The Entertainer (1960 film): Plot

 While this is going on, the radio reports that Mick has been captured by the Egyptians at Suez after a major firefight.
 Archie seems oblivious of the news and the distress of his family.
 He is fixated with his dream of restarting his stalled career and his affair.
 Archie tells Jean of the affair and she then tells her grandfather.
 Acting out of what he believes are his son's best interests, and not knowing of the money for the next show, Billy goes to the girl's parents and tells them that Archie is already married and bankrupt.
 They swiftly break off all connection with him.

 While Archie is still digesting this turn of events, news arrives that Mick has been killed by the Egyptians.
 Mick's body is returned and a civic commemoration is attended by the whole town.
 It is reported that he will be awarded a Victoria Cross for his actions.
 Archie is still too busy fixating on his career to notice how his family is falling apart at the news.
 His brother-in-law wants to help the family to relocate to Canada and help him run a hotel, but Archie rebuffs him.
 Instead he persuades an impresario to promote a new show, with his father, who is keen to amend for stopping the Lapford funding, as the headline attraction.
 Billy, despite his age, is still extremely popular, and there is a public demand for his return.

-On the opening night, Billy collapses and dies just before he's due on stage, completing the estrangement of the family.
+On the opening night, Billy collapses and dies just before he is due on stage, completing the estrangement of the family.
 Phoebe and Frank are determined to make a future for themselves in Canada, whereas Archie is determined to stay in Britain, even if it means going to jail.
 The film ends with Archie making an apparently final performance to an apathetic audience.